stuartlynne/racedb_qlmux/README-Docker.md

 The docker-compose.yml file is used to define the services that are to be run in containers.
 It will only define the operating parameters for the services, such as the image to use, the ports to expose, and the volumes to mount.

+The docker.env file is used to define environment variables that are used to configure the container.

+Where necessary additional configuration files can be used to add specific information to the container.
+E.g. traefik_racedb/dnschallenge.env.

 ## Makefile-docker